luslab/oz-bulk-rnaseq/D. Alignment.md

 ![enter image description here](https://lh3.googleusercontent.com/K400ZHmBCmhNY475bKN4PGdSpxK0lbqTNGBWHkWzh5DmcCuUKoDGbnuZDh6S_C_UEjPkcvTkjXIY0w "3 RNA seq mapping strategies")

+Aligning to Genome vs de-novo assembly:

 ![enter image description here](https://www.ebi.ac.uk/training/online/sites/ebi.ac.uk.training.online/files/resize/user/18/Figure19-700x527.png)

+# Short read aligners
+In 2005 high throughput short-read sequencers changed the face of sequencing which became much cheaper and accessible.
+Previously sequencing was laborious and expensive and the focus was on producing accurate long reads (1000bp).
+Sequencing reads longer improves alignment.
+Sequencers now produce millions of short reads (50-300bp).
+Aligners have thus changed to adapt to short reads - rapidly select the best mapping at the expense of not investigating all potential alternative alignments.
+- Short read aligners are incredible!
+They match > 10,000 sequences per second against 3 billion bases of the human genome.
+- There is large variation in results between different aligners.
+A tool that prioritises finding exact matches will do so at the expense of missing locations and overlaps and vice versa.
+- Limitations:
+	- finds alignments that are reasonably similar but not exact (algorithm will not search beyond a defined matching threshold)
+	- cannot handle very long reads or very short reads (<30bp) (become inefficient)

+## Splice-aware Aligners

+Multiple alignment programmes are available for RNA-seq, each specialising in detecting different factors eg structural variants; fusion transcripts:
+-   [STAR](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf): Really fast, produces counts for you too.
+Straight forward RNA seq for differential gene expression analysis.
+Efficient.
+Sensitivie.
+Identified large number of novel splice sites.
+-   HISAT2: similar algorithms as Bowtie2/Tophat2 - but performs at much faster speeds
+-   Subjunc: designed specifically for gene expression analysis.
+-   BWA: the MEM algorithm of bwa supports spliced alignments.
+-   BBMap: Is capable of detecting very long splicing.
+- Tuxedo suite refers to the pioneering automating pipelines for RNA-seq = alignment with tophat & bowtie, and Quantification & Differential Expression with cufflinks - all now outdated.
+- The new Tuxedo suite refers to
+	- alignment: hisat2
+	- quantification: stringtie
+	- differential expression: ballgown (R package)

+When choosing an aligner, we need to decide what features the aligner should provide:
+-   Alignment algorithm: global, local, or semi-global?
+-   Is there a need to report non-linear arrangements?
+-   How will the aligner handle INDELs (insertions/deletions)?
+-   Can the aligner skip (or splice) over large regions?
+-   Can the aligner filter alignments to suit our needs?
+-   Will the aligner find chimeric alignments?

 ### **CIGAR** (Concise idiosyncratic gapped alignment report string)